DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!

 Related: Learn the Chinese Word 车/車 (Chē / Car) with Road Tape!

-Chinese is a minority language for our family, so I try to make it extra fun since everybody tends to gravitate toward English.
+Chinese is a minority language in our family, so I try to make it extra fun since everybody tends to gravitate toward English.

 However, as always, you can do this activity in any language!